pebreo/pebreo.github.io/begin/Part4-architecture-of-synthetic-intelligence.md

 Evelyn wasn't ready to throw in the towel.
 She envisioned a new architecture or method could not only make diagnoses but also explain their reasoning in a way humans could understand.
 She was excited at the possibilities.

-## Upgrading to synthetic intelligemce
+## Upgrading to synthetic intelligence
 The current technology in artificial intelligence is very good.
 In my experience, it can amplify productivity by many times.
 However, it has challenges each of which I propose a solution which I call synthetic intelligence.

 ## Challenge 1: Alignment